 St. Peter ad Vincula, Tower Green, EC3

-Called by the poet Thomas Macaulay,'the saddest spot in Christendom', the chapel stands within the grounds of the Tower of London.
+Called by the poet Thomas Macaulay,'the saddest spot in Christendom', the Chapel of St Peter ad Vincula stands within the grounds of the Tower of London.
 One of London's most famous haunted churches, it was the place where those executed within the Tower were buried during the Tudor period.
 Over two hundred unidentified bodies were discovered when the floor was taken up during the reign of Queen Victoria.